Things to Do in Beijing

 💓We look forward to meeting you soon!!

-Free tours don't have a set price, instead each person tips the guide at the end of the tour.
-Based on the cost of living in Beijing.
-The recommended tip is 150-200 Chinese yuan per person or 20-30 USD per person depending on your satisfaction.
-You will decide how much the tip is after you value the tour.
+Free tours don't have a set price, each person tips the guide at the end of the tour.
+Based on the cost of living in Beijing the recommended tip is 150-200 Chinese yuan per person or 17-24 euros per person depending on your satisfaction.

 Important – Please Read Before Booking